lpodo/portfolio2/README.md

 - **Partial sell**: if quantity < position qty, the position is split into two records — the sold portion (marked `sold` with sell price) and the remainder (active, original entry price).
 - The position is marked `sold` with the sell price locked as `current`.
 - Sold positions are displayed in *italic* with reduced opacity and a ⊘ icon instead of market state.
-- Sold positions are excluded from Refresh — their price is frozen at the sell price.
+- A sold lot's own figures are frozen at the sell price, but its ticker is still quoted on Refresh, so MARKET keeps showing what the instrument is doing now.
 - Sold positions are included in portfolio totals and weights.
 - The sell price can be corrected via the edit (✎) button.
 - Sorting by ticker: sold positions appear first among same-ticker entries.